Friendship Begins on the Journey…

 - Classroom supplies (charts, math kits, science kits, etc.)

-- Educational play kits (for nursery school)
+- Educational play kits/manipulatives (for nursery school)

 - Children’s Items

-- Soccer balls (best to take deflated and take a few hand pumps too)
+- Soccer balls (deflated) and hand pumps

-- Stickers and temporary tattoos (be sensitive about designs)
+- Stickers and temporary tattoos (be sensitive about designs) & “Friendship” bracelets

-- Used Smart Phones
+- New or Used Smart Phones

 - Religious Items